ONRAMP: Online Exploratory Option

 ONRAMP students may take two sequential foundational courses ‒ one per semester ‒ for three credits each.
 The first course is a prerequisite for the second.
-Both courses are exclusively remote and are taught by full-time NYU Silver Faculty who are experienced online instructors.
+Both courses are exclusively remote and are taught by NYU Silver Faculty who are experienced online instructors.
 Class sessions are one hour each and are held one evening per week.
 In addition to online classes, students are guided through the course content (e.g., texts, graphics, and videos) with activities to be completed between class sessions that are designed to help them understand and critically analyze the material.

 The courses are centered in the bio-psycho-social perspective, which stresses a multi-dimensional view of human development and behavior in the context of the environment, taking into consideration the challenges that occur throughout the life cycle.
 Human Behavior in the Social Environment I, offered in the first semester, focuses on birth through late childhood.
 Human Behavior in the Social Environment II, offered in the second semester, focuses on early adolescence through old age.

 Students who decide to apply to NYU Silver’s MSW program and are admitted will receive credits toward their degree for each course in which they earned a grade of B or better.

 Students enrolled in ONRAMP receive remote, electronic access to:

 - NYU Silver’s online career and professional development workshops and events